The Epic Andean Experience Trek

 - Day 1: You'll be picked up from your hotel in the morning and will travel in our private transportation to Lares Hot Springs and then to Cuncani, the trek's starting point.

-- Day 3: Private transport from Huaran to Maras Salt Mines and then to Ollantaytambo.
+- Day 3: Transport from Huaran to Maras Salt Mines and then to Ollantaytambo.

-- Day 4: Private transport from Ollantaytambo train station to your hotel in Cusco.
+- Day 4: Transport from Ollantaytambo train station to your hotel in Cusco.

 One-Way Consettur Bus Ticket from Aguas Calientes to Machu Picchu (Day 4)